pravinnirmal/counterbooking/README.md

 # counterbooking
 Similar to Theatre counter booking

-Trying to create a cinema theatre ticlet booking project with basic functionalities.
+Trying to create a cinema theatre ticket booking project with basic functionalities.

 Plans: